juneferre/travel_proj/README.md

 # travel_proj
-Budgeting trips to the top 100 destinations of the world.
+Budgeting trips for the top 100 destinations of the world.